BellowingMeadows/BellowingMeadows/testing.md

 ### index.html
 The initial run of testing on the W3C html validator showed two errors which were both to do with markup of the YouTube iframe.
 * 'The frameborder attribute on the iframe element is obsolete.
 Use CSS instead.' - **frameborder attribute was removed from the html.**
-* 'Text not allowed in element iframe in this context.' - p tag used within the iframe to display an error message for users of browsers which do no support iframes was flagging as an error. **Message removed as research shows wide cross browser support for iframes.**
+* 'Text not allowed in element iframe in this context.' - p tag used within the iframe to display an error message for users of browsers which do no support iframes was flagging as an error on the validator. **Message removed as research shows wide cross browser support for iframes.**

 Furthermore, one warning was displayed regarding the lack of a heading element within the section containing the hero image. **This was rectified by including an sr-only *h1* for the benefit of visually impared users.**